alekspickle/serde_default_utils/README.md

 This is a simple set of functions to make your life easier while working with defaults in serde.
 Heavily inspired by discussions on issues about serde defaults, but mostly [this one](https://github.com/serde-rs/serde/issues/368)

+## Kudos
+This is just a @JohnTheCoolingFan's proposed solution but available as crate and a macro that helps to generate another const generic function for any const generic type.

 ## Example
 ```rust
     use serde_default_utils::*;